MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-bounds-check-widget.rst

         }
     }

-This block of code may also be extracted to a helper class in order to be used in other Widgets.
+This block of code may also be extracted to a helper class in order to be used in other Widgets:

 .. code-block:: java